 Unfortunately, the demographic worst hit by job losses has been 16 to 24-year-olds.
 This is because young adults are more likely to be employed in areas such as hospitality, retail and tourism which have been hard hit by the national lockdown.

-However, Rishi Sunak has recently announced the Kickstart Incentive scheme which means any firm that hires a new apprentice aged 16 to 24 will receive £2,000, whilst those who hire an apprentice aged 25 and over will be paid £1,500 on top of the current support.
+However, Rishi Sunak has recently introduced the Kickstart Incentive scheme which means any firm that hires a new apprentice aged 16 to 24 will receive £2,000, whilst those who hire an apprentice aged 25 and over will be paid £1,500 on top of the current support.
 Here's a look at how apprenticeships and the Kickstart Scheme work:

 What is an apprenticeship?